 “Dry air descending from the stratosphere and moist air rising from the troposphere join in this very narrow, crazy-fast jet.
 The jet becomes unstable and the whole thing mixes and explodes in turbulence.
 These speeds at the storm top have never been observed or hypothesized before.”

 Scientists have long recognized that overshooting storm tops of moist air rising into the upper atmosphere can act like solid obstacles that block or redirect airflow.
 And it’s been proposed that waves of moist air flowing over these tops can break and loft water into the stratosphere.
 But no research to date has explained how all the pieces fit together.
 The new modeling suggests the explosion of turbulence in the atmosphere that accompanies plumed storms unfolds through a phenomenon called a hydraulic jump.

 The same mechanism is at play when rushing winds tumble over mountains and generate turbulence on the downslope side, or when water speeding smoothly down a dam’s spillway abruptly bursts into froth upon joining slower-moving water below.
 Leonardo DaVinci observed the phenomenon in flowing water as early as the 1500s, and ancient Romans may have sought to limit hydraulic jumps in aqueduct designs.

 But until now, atmospheric scientists have only seen the dynamic induced by solid topography.
-The new modeling suggests a hydraulic jump can also be triggered by fluid obstacles in the atmosphere made almost entirely of air and which are changing shape every second, miles above the Earth’s surface.
-The simulations suggest the onset of the jump coincides with a surprisingly rapid injection of water vapor into the stratosphere, upwards of 7000 kilograms per second.
+The new modeling suggests a hydraulic jump can also be triggered by fluid obstacles in the atmosphere made almost entirely of air that are changing shape every second miles above the Earth’s surface.
+The simulations suggest the onset of the jump coincides with a surprisingly rapid injection of water vapor into the stratosphere, upwards of 7,000 kilograms per second.